Butterfly lighting for portraits – how and when to use it

 Aside from the butterfly shadow, the most distinguishing feature of butterfly lighting pattern is the way it sculpts the subject’s face, particularly for subjects with high cheekbones and a defined jawline.

-But it’s not just for model like features, butterfly lighting can be used to flatter all faces and for:
+But it’s not just for model like features, butterfly lighting can be used to flatter all faces.
+For example:

 • Double chins – it has a slimming effect for subjects carrying a little weight beneath their chin as it casts a shadow on the area

-• Uneven noses – because of the direction of the light, noses that aren’t smooth and straight look better with this type of lighting, as the irregularities are minimized by the light filling in bumps and dents
+• Uneven noses – because of the direction of the light, noses that aren’t smooth and straight look better with this type of lighting.
+It minimizes irregularities by filling in bumps and dents on noses.

 However, two facial features that do not suit butterfly lighting are: